Brand Guidelines

 These Sia brand guidelines will assist those developing their project by ensuring clarity, consistency, and distinction between other projects and core Sia offerings.

-The Sia Foundation strictly owns the trademark in the US and advises against using the Sia logo and wordmark directly in any capacity, such as third-party projects.
-Users can only style the original logo and wordmark to prevent confusion and misrepresentation.
+The Sia Foundation exclusively owns the Sia trademark in the United States and prohibits the direct use of the Sia logo or wordmark in any third-party project.
+Do not copy, modify, or style the Sia logo or wordmark in a way that could cause confusion or misrepresentation.

-Sia's trademark name is pronounced "sigh-uh, not "see-ya."
+Sia's trademark name is pronounced "sigh-uh," not "see-ya."